thezelus/dogTracker/README.md

 - In the project directory run `mvn -U clean install`
 - Under `/trackingServer/target` and `/viewServer/target` corresponding war files can be found
 - Deploy those files in tomcat webapps directory to run the project
-- Properties files can be found under expanded war directories under classpath directory
+- Properties files can be found in expanded war directories under classpath directory

 (An alternative way is to directly download release files from releases page and then follow last two steps of installation instructions.)